caryfitz/resist-buttons/README.md

 * Hands off citizens' private data
-* Bad DOGE!
 * Hands off Head Start/Medicaid
 * USAID - American Values/Strengths

 * VOTE if you value Education
-* The Holocaust started as mass deportations
 * Hate is not the American way
 * At this point, if you support Trump, you are either rich, a racist or plain stupid
 * TRUMP sandwich - white bread, full of baloney, Russian dressing and a SMALL pickle